Pylons/hypatia/docs/usage.rst

 Whether a query object is used directly or query objects are generated as the result of a CQE, an individual query object will be one of two
-types: a comparator or a set operator.
+types: a comparator or a boolean operator.
 A comparator performs a single query on a single index.
-A set operator allows results from individual queries to be combined using set operations.
+A boolean operator allows results from individual queries to be combined using boolean operations.
 For example:

 .. code-block:: python
    :linenos:

-    from repoze.catalog.query import Intersection, Eq, Contains
+    from repoze.catalog.query import And, Eq, Contains
-    query = Intersection(Eq('author', 'crossi'), Contains('body', 'biscuits'))
+    query = And(Eq('author', 'crossi'), Contains('body', 'biscuits'))

-In the above example, ``Intersection`` is a set operator, and both ``Eq`` and ``Contains`` are comparison operators.
+In the above example, ``And`` is a boolean operator, and both ``Eq`` and ``Contains`` are comparison operators.
 The resulting query will search two indexes, ``author`` and ``body``.
-Because the individual comparators are passed as arguments to the ``Intersection`` set operator, the result becomes all documents which satisfy *both* comparators.
+Because the individual comparators are passed as arguments to the ``And`` set operator, the result becomes all documents which satisfy *both* comparators.

-All query objects may be combined using supported set operators, so the above query could also have been written:
+All query objects overload the bitwise and (``&``) and or (``|``) operators and can be combined using these.
+The above query could also have been written as follows:

 .. code-block:: python
    :linenos:

     query = Eq('author', 'crossi') & Contains('body', 'biscuits')

+.. note:: Although it would be more intuitive to use the boolean operators, ``or`` and ``and`` for this rather than bitwise operators, Python does not allow overloading boolean operators.

 Query objects may also be created by parsing a :term:`CQE` string.
 The query parser uses Python's internal code parser to parse CQE query